Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 ---

-## 🎵 LLM MIDI Generator: The Star of the Show
+## LLM MIDI Generator - The Star of the Show

 ### Temperature Guide 🌡️